drew458/console-commands/README.md

 * `find / -type f -name something.txt`    Searches for a file from root directory
 * `locate [filename]` Locate a file by name
 * `cat /dev/urandom`    Freeze the console with endless random stream output
+* `sudo tcpdump -nnSX port 433`    Prints all the HTTPS traffic

 -----------------